buda-base/asset-manager/docs/user/AuditTool/AuditToolOperation-1.0.md

 ```

 **Note** the evaluation is one-pass.
 You cannot override the
-default user.properties file on the command line.
+default user.properties path property (see `shell.properties`) in the `audit-tool.cfg` file .
 This will not cause the
-values of 'other_config.properties' to be read in.
-Command line
-properties are always read last.
+override value to be read in. `audit-tool.cfg` properties are always read last, and supersede any other properties set in `shell.properties` or `user.properties`

 Detailed examples are given in Appendix I.